gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/WindSpeed.md

-# WindSpeed Template
+# WindSpeed template
-Provides information on wind speeds.
+Provides wind speeds.
 It is used to display wind speeds on a screen.

 <div class="note">
 <p><strong>Note!</strong></p>